CKeibel/FHSWF-MLOps/README.md

 The project is divided into two sub-projects, a fastapi backend and a gradio frontend.
 Each of these sub-projects has its own `pyproject.toml` with which the project and its dependencies can be installed.

+*There is also a `requirements.txt` in the root directory to install all dependencies into a single isolated environment.
+The separation of `pyproject.toml` is necessary for the containerisation of the two components of the application*

+**Single installation**

+1. Create a virtual environment to install the project dependencies in isolation.
+This can be done by running `python -m venv .venv`.
+2. To *activate* the environment run `source .venv/bin/activate` on mac/ linux or `./.venv/Scripts/activate` on windows.
+3. To install all dependencies and to be able to develop and contribute to the project run `python -m pip install -r requirements.txt`

 **Install backend**

 1. To install the backend (fastapi restapi) switch the directory to *backend*